Serene-Garden/Project-Iris/Privacy-en.md

 All informations in feedback is not linked to your identity.

 Feedback informations will be send to Darock server and be stored there.
 They will not be shared to any third-party other than Darock and Serene Garden, or use them to create user image or advertise.

+Your app version and time will be sent as well as you reply to a feedback.

+When reporting, attachments like Settings Values are able to be attached to the feedback.
+Attachments can help as analyze and diagnose issue, and will not be used for other usage.
+Your bookmarks, history and passcode won't be in Settings Values.